-Clearly this is a question that every producer in our industry will have to respond to for its own business.
-But it is a fact that the most successful companies are those who have done so.
+Clearly this is a question that every producer in the leather sector will have to answer for its own business.
+But it is a fact that the most successful companies in the leather sector are those who have done so.